 The other teams will be made up of teams from the other 4 federations.
-Working alongside the newly formed Nations League, it’s believed that the two tournaments will raise as much as $25 billion between 2021 and 2033.
+Working alongside the newly formed Nations League, it’s believed that the two tournaments will raise as much as $25 billion over its first four editions.

 History Of The Club World Cup

 In 1887 the Scottish Cup winners, Hibernian, took on the semi-finalists of the English FA Cup, Preston North End, in a game that was billed as the Football World Championship.
 Obviously the modern day competition bears no relation to that one, but it demonstrates how there was a desire to crown a club as the best in the world even during the game’s more formative years.

 Similarly the Sir Thomas Lipton Trophy, which was played in 1909 and 1911, showed how clubs were keen to compete against sides from different parts of the world, given that sides from England, German, Italian and Swiss clubs all entered the competition.
 Yet it wasn’t until the 1950s that the idea of FIFA forming some sort of club competition was first mooted.